deepaksamuel/simple/README.md

 Simple is a front-end to perform Geant4 simulations of particle interactions with matter, without writing any code.
 It integrates user-friendly tools to create simple geometries, visualize tracks and to perform data analysis with graphing.
 All you need to do is to download the datasets from Geant4 download page (https://geant4.web.cern.ch/support/download.) and run the Appimage appropriate to your system:

 Ubuntu 16 and above: https://github.com/deepaksamuel/simple/releases/download/v0.8-alpha/simple-ubuntu-16.04-x64-allfiles.zip

 Ubuntu 19 onwards: https://github.com/deepaksamuel/simple/releases/download/v0.7-alpha/Simple-Ubuntu19.10-x86_64.AppImage

-This tool can also be used as a demonstration tool in nuclear and particle physics/ medical physics classes and can aid in teaching students about data analysis techniques, in general, using external libraries like python.
+Simple can also be used as a demonstration tool in nuclear and particle physics/ medical physics classes and can aid in teaching students about data analysis techniques, in general, using external libraries like python.

 <b>AppImages are what executables are for Windows.
 No need to compile or download Geant4 or ROOT.
 Just download and double click the app image and you are ready to go!</b>